RocketKevin/scripted-worksheets/js-worksheet.md

 ####Topic: JavaScript

 * Explain what a function is.
 Give an example.
+//A relationship or expression involving more than one variables.
+ Ex = console.log()
 * Explain what a parameter is.
 Give an example.
+Parameter used in a subroutine to refer to one of the pieces of data provided as input to the subroutine.
+Ex = add(x,y)
 * When we want to look up what a word means, we go to a dictionary.
 Similarly, when we want to look up what a standard JavaScript function does, we look at _______________.
+Google......
+Google knows everything!!!!
 * In the following piece of code, what variable(s) are in scope at Point A, Point B, and Point C?
+Point A = Input
+Point B =
+Point C = End

 ```
 var hooligan = true;